joan325/TheReckoner/src/content/uncategorized/what-they-arent-telling-you-about-covid-19-vaccines.md

 ---
 title: "What They Aren't Telling You About: COVID-19 Vaccines"
 pubDate: 2021-04-03T22:55:47.331Z
-description: "Article about stuff."
+description: "Article."
-author: "editorialboard_thereckoner"
+author: "reckoner_staff"
-heroImage: "/blog-placeholder-3.jpg"
+heroImage: "/blog-placeholder-5.jpg"
-tags: ["Uncategorized"]
+tags: ["Editorial"]
 ---

 What They Aren't Telling You About: COVID-19 Vaccines